Tamsin Harlow MBACP, BA (Hons), Dip

 I have worked with a wide variety of issues including depression, anxiety, relationship issues, low self-esteem, domestic violence, stress and trauma.
 I offer short and long-term therapy to young people and adults.

 Training, qualifications & experience

 I am a qualified Counsellor with a Postgraduate Diploma in Person-Centred Counselling and a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-I have just (November 2017) completed an Advanced Specialist Training course in Counselling Children and Young People.
+I have also completed an Advanced Specialist Training course in Counselling Children and Young People.

-I have been working as a Counsellor for six years with two breaks to have my daughters, now aged 4 and 2.
+I have been working as a Counsellor since 2011 with two breaks to have my children.

 I currently work part-time at Teens In Crisis, an amazing charity in Gloucestershire who offer Counselling to young people aged 9 - 21 years.
 I moved to Cirencester from London in 2015 where I initially set up my private practice.
 My past work includes Westminster Kingsway College in Kings Cross, London, Faces in Focus; specialising in working with young people aged 11-25 years and Roehampton University; working with students aged 18 plus.
 Shortly after completing my training I worked as a Sessional Counsellor for Turning Point - South Westminster Drug and Alcohol Service counselling residents in South Westminster London affected by drug and alcohol misuse.

 - Eating disorders